 At the February 7, 2012 meeting of the Board of Trustees Accreditation Committee, members of the committee discussed with those present the status of the Board of Trustees Self Evaluation materials, including the Board Self Evaluation (DIS 3.1 Board of Trustees Accreditation Committee Meeting Minutes 2/7/2012).

-At the April 17, 2012 meeting of the Board of Trustees Accreditation Committee, committee members discussed the Board of Trustees’ Self Evaluation materials and agreed that the Board President and the Board Secretary would get together to develop an action plan on self-evaluation dissemination and follow up on the action plan (DIS 3.2 Board of Trustees Accreditation Committee Meeting Minutes, 4/17/2012).
+At the April 17, 2012 meeting of the Board of Trustees Accreditation Committee, committee members discussed the Board of Trustees’ Self Evaluation materials and agreed that the Board President and the Board Secretary would get together to develop an action plan on self-evaluation dissemination and follow up on the action plan (DIS 3.2 Board of Trustees Accreditation Committee Meeting Minutes 4/17/2012).

 At the June 27, 2012 meeting of the Board of Trustees Accreditation Committee, committee members discussed Board Policy 2745 Board Self Evaluation.
 One issue raised was that the Administrative Procedure was embedded in the policy itself.
 The Board Clerk (a member of the Board Accreditation Committee at the time) and the Vice Chancellor of Educational Services and Technology were asked to separate out the Administrative Procedure and take it to the Board Study Session.
 With this plan in place, the committee voted to approve the revised policy (absent a procedure) and to forward both to the full Board at the July 18, 2012 Board meeting.
-At this same meeting, committee members discussed the need for a plan for expanding the Board of Trustees’ meeting minutes to provide elaboration on the discussion matters before the Board when they may reflect important information about the topic, concerns raised and impact to other programs and efforts (DIS 3.3 Board of Trustees Accreditation Committee Meeting Minutes, 6/27/2012).
+At this same meeting, committee members discussed the need for a plan for expanding the Board of Trustees’ meeting minutes to provide elaboration on the discussion matters before the Board when they may reflect important information about the topic, concerns raised and impact to other programs and efforts (DIS 3.3 Board of Trustees Accreditation Committee Meeting Minutes 6/27/2012).

 Approval of Revised Board Evaluation Policy (BP 2745)

 At the August 1, 2012 Board meeting, the Board reviewed Board Policy 2745 for a first reading.
 One of the expressed concerns was that action minutes do not provide sufficient evidence regarding Board discussion and involvement in matters before the Board for the purpose of deliberation.
 This also applies to Board committees.
 Detailed meeting minutes for many District and college committees provide evidence for both the self-evaluation and subsequent reports to the accreditation commission and other state agencies.
 The details help document the topic and viewpoints of discussion, pertinent parts of the deliberation, outcomes they support, engagement, as well as important background on the decision making process.
 Action minutes of Board of Trustees meetings do not serve this evidence function very well.
 The change being suggested is recommending a way to augment Board and Board Committee action minutes for this purpose.
-The Board of Trustees voted to refer Board Policy 2745 to the next regular meeting, with changes as modified in paragraph #7 (DIS 3.4 Board of Trustees Meeting Minutes, 8/1/2012).
+The Board of Trustees voted to refer Board Policy 2745 to the next regular meeting, with changes as modified in paragraph #7 (DIS 3.4 Board of Trustees Meeting Minutes 8/1/2012).

 At the August 15, 2012 Board meeting, the Board adopted a revised Board Policy 2745, which included expanding the meeting minutes when the Board discusses findings of the self-evaluation.
 These minutes will be public and available before they are presented for approval (DIS 3.5 Board of Trustees Meeting Minutes, 8/15/2012; DIS 3.6 Board of Trustees Accreditation Committee Meeting Minutes, 9/20/2012).